nefelim4ag/teamcity-charts/charts/teamcity-server/README.md

 * Migrated to statefulset
 * Make PDB working
-* Per node env moved to `teamcity.nodes[]`
+* Per node env & ingress moved to `teamcity.nodes[]`
 * Per node env override works by entrypoint wrapper
-* Dropped per node ingress.
-No easy implementation with STS.
 * Dropped custom teamcity cache path from args
-* Hide defaults for TEAMCITY_SERVER_OPTS because of: https://github.com/helm/helm/issues/5568
+* Hide defaults for TEAMCITY_SERVER_OPTS because of: https://github.com/helm/helm/issues/5568.
+You still can set it to arbitrary value, it will be concatenated.

 # Description